 Our nurse or doctor experts can examine you to check that you are ok and look for DNA to support your case, if you decide to report to the police, or if you qualify for the adult self-referral service.

 If you tell the police what has happened to you they will offer to bring you to The Bridge for a forensic medical examination.
 However, you can also come and have an examination without telling the police.
 The Bridge will store your samples for 7 years in case you decide that you do want to report.

 If you come to The Bridge for a forensic medical examination you will be met by a Crisis Worker.
 While you are here they will make sure that you understand everything that is going on and ensure that the examination only happens if you want it to.
 They will listen very carefully to what you say to them and will also notice what influence other people might be having on your decisions.
 You can change your mind about being examined at any time, including during the examination.
 We know how important it is for you to feel in control of what happens to your body and your Crisis Worker will do everything possible to support you in that.

-If you come for a forensic medical examination the nurse or doctor will also talk to you about your sexual health and emergency contraception if relevant.
+If you come for a forensic medical examination the clinician who examines you will also talk to you about your sexual health and emergency contraception if relevant.

 You can call The Bridge to discuss any concerns you have about your sexual health.
-If you come to The Bridge for a forensic medical examination the nurse or doctor will talk to you about your sexual health and will offer you medicine if that is relevant.
+Our nurses or doctors can talk to you about your sexual health and will offer you medicine if that is relevant.